 e.
 Courses Taken as a Graduate Student at Other Accredited Institutions of Higher Learning (Transfer Credit).
 Graded graduate-level course work (with a grade of B or higher) taken toward a master’s degree at an accredited institution may be used toward a doctoral degree at WSU with the approval of the student’s committee and the program director.
 However, graded graduate-level course work (with a grade of B or higher) taken toward a completed master’s degree at an accredited institution may NOT be used toward another master’s degree at WSU.
 All other graded graduate-level course work (with a grade of B or higher) taken as a graduate student, but not taken towards a completed graduate degree, may be used toward a master’s degree or a doctoral degree at WSU with the approval of the students committee and program director.
 In all transfer cases, the number of such credit hours is limited to no more than half of the total graded course credits required by the program that is listed on the Program of Study.
 None of this credit may be applied toward another advanced degree.
 Individual departments/programs may choose to limit transfer credits to an amount less than what is specified above.

+The student must be admitted as a degree- or non-degree-seeking graduate student at the institution in which the course was taken (student may not be in an undergraduate or post-baccalaureate status at the time the course was taken).

-A maximum of six graduate-level credits (with a grade of B or higher) taken at an accredited institution may be used toward a certificate program requiring 30 or more credits with the approval of the program and the Dean of the Graduate School.
+A maximum of six graduate-level credits (with a grade of B or higher) taken at an accredited institution may be used toward a graduate certificate program requiring 30 or more credits with the approval of the program and the Dean of the Graduate School.
 Individual certificate programs requiring 30 or more credits may choose to limit transfer credits to an amount less than six.

 Transfer credits are subject to the usual time restrictions for master’s or doctoral degrees and certificates, and approval by the academic unit and the Graduate School.
 Credits cannot be more than six years old for a master’s or certificate program and ten years old for a doctorate program at the time of graduation.